ibizaman/selfhostblocks/README.md

 Come hang out in the [Matrix channel](https://matrix.to/#/%23selfhostblocks%3Amatrix.org). :)

-One aspect that's close to my heart is I intent to make SHB the lightest layer on top of nixpkgs as possible.
+One aspect that's close to my heart is I intent to make SelfHostBlocks the lightest layer on top of nixpkgs as possible.
 I want to upstream as much as possible.
 I will still take some time to experiment here but when I'm satisfied with how things look, I'll upstream changes.